PhD courses at the PhD School

 With such overall questions, the course caters specifically to PhD students from the Humanities working with qualitative methods to understand transnational social, cultural, and political conflicts – whether from the vantage point of Area Studies, history, or interdisciplinary fields that draw on the social sciences.
 All methods are welcome although there will be an emphasis on text analysis and ethnography in the broadest senses of these terms, including traditional and digital approaches.

-Feminist theories in action: Gender, Queer, Crip, Race, Affect, and the Archive
+Feminist theories in action: Gender, Queer, Crip, Race, and Affect

-Spring 2025.
-Course organizer: Michael Nebeling Petersen, Dept. of Nordic Studies and Linguistics; 5.3 ECTS
+Autumn 2025 (Spring 27) Course organizer: Camilla Bruun Eriksen, Dept. of Nordic Studies and Linguistics; 5.3 ECTS

 The course explores analytical strategies within gender theories, using intersecting perspectives: queer theory, crip theory, affect theory and theories of class, race, and racialization.
 The course focuses on the use of such perspective in relation to participants projects and analytical practices.